m-click/mcpdf/README.md

 ## Usage

-The goal of Mcpdf is to become a drop-in replacement for PDFtk, so you could take any working [PDFtk command](http://www.pdflabs.com/docs/pdftk-man-page/) and replace `pdftk` with `java -jar mcpdf.jar`.
-That's all there is to it.
+For the implemented subset of commands (see below), Mcpdf can be used as a drop-in replacement for PDFtk, taking a [PDFtk command](http://www.pdflabs.com/docs/pdftk-man-page/) and replace `pdftk` with `java -jar mcpdf.jar`.

-Note that not all PDFtk operations are implemented at the moment.
-Just the following subset is supported.

-[Please create an issue tracker entry](https://github.com/m-click/mcpdf/issues) if you see something missing that you need.
-Don't forget to provide the exact PDFtk command that you would like to see in Mcpdf.
+[Please create an issue tracker entry](https://github.com/m-click/mcpdf/issues) if you would like to add more commands.

 ### Fill in form data